United States Programs, Lifeline

 What is the Free Government iPhone Program

 There is no single federal program that guarantees a brand new Apple iPhone for every applicant.
 The national benefit is called Lifeline.
-Lifeline provides a monthly discount on phone or internet service for qualifying households.
+Lifeline gives a monthly discount on phone or internet service for qualifying households.
 Many participating carriers include a free or low cost smartphone with new accounts.
 In some locations that device can be a refurbished iPhone.
-Availability depends on stock and ZIP code.
-Models are not guaranteed.
+Availability depends on stock and ZIP code, models are not guaranteed.

 ACP benefits ended in 2024.
-Focus on Lifeline and any state programs active where you live.
-When funding changes, official sources will publish updates.
+Focus on Lifeline and any active state or Tribal programs.
+When funding changes, official sources publish updates quickly.
+You will find those links in the sources section on this page.

 Households qualify in two main ways, income based or program based.